LandonSchropp/dotfiles/readme.md

 * ColorSnapper
 * Screenshot PSD

-Install the XCode Command Line Tools by opening XCode, navigating to Preferences > Downloads > Components and clicking on the Install button.
+Open up Xcode, and when it prompts you install the Xcode Command Line Tools.

 ## Homebrew